ecamo19/droughtbox_documentation/docs/2_loggernet_interface.md

 + Make sure that the `File Output Option` is set up as `Create unique file name`

 + If you don't change the file path, your data file will be stored at `C:\Campbellsci\LoggerNet`

-  + In case that Network Map (located at the left hand of the image below) is not as shown in the picture below click on the `View` bottom and select `Standard`
++ In case that Network Map (located at the left hand of the image below) is not as shown in the picture, click on the `View` bottom and select `Standard` to change